Pellucidar: In other media

 DC Comics published a comic book adaptation of At the Earth's Core that ran in Korak, Son of Tarzan #46, then moved to Weird Worlds #1–5, then continued with an adaptation of Pellucidar in #6–7.
 Another Pellucidar story appeared in Tarzan Family #66.
 Dark Horse Comics reprinted this in trade paperback in 2017.

 Pellucidar has appeared in one movie adaptation.
 The first novel was filmed as At the Earth's Core (1976), directed by Kevin Connor with Doug McClure as David Innes and Peter Cushing as Abner Perry.

 Pellucidar appears in the Tarzan, Lord of the Jungle episode "Tarzan at the Earth's Core".

 The 1996 pilot of the TV series Tarzan: The Epic Adventures also features Pellucidar, as well as the character Jana from the novel Tarzan at the Earth's Core.
 This story also features a race of Mahars who are able to transform into humanoid form.
 Also, in the 1996 novelization of Tarzan: The Epic Adventures by R. A. Salvatore, based on the teleplay for the pilot of the series, Pellucidar is featured in the later part of the story.
 The story is inspired by The Return of Tarzan and Tarzan at the Earth's Core.

 Pellucidar appears in a few episodes of the Disney cartoon series The Legend of Tarzan, loosely inspired by Tarzan at the Earth's Core.
 In the show, however, Pellucidar is merely described as being a region below Africa where dinosaurs still live.
-None of the characteristics of it described in the novels are seen and the Mahars, prehistoric mammals, and stone age humans are not seen in this version of the inner world.
+None of the characteristics of it described in the novels are seen and the Mahars, Sagoths, Horibs, prehistoric mammals, stone age humans, and characters are not seen in this version of the inner world.
 In the episode "Tarzan and the Hidden World", Tarzan leads Professor Porter into Pellucidar so he can become famous before his rival, Professor Philander, who has also arrived in Africa.
 Professor Porter accidentally steals an egg from a T-rex and the dinosaur retaliates by chasing them.
 Philander's photographic proof of Pellucidar is ruined by a monkey who took photos with his camera.
 Pellucidar is mentioned again in "Tarzan and the Beast from Below".
 The episode revolves around some Velociraptors which escaped from Pellucidar and scare Terk.

 Pellucidar is revisited by Tarzan and is the central location of the Dark Horse Comics crossover Tarzan vs. Predator: At the Earth's Core, where Tarzan faces off against the alien Predators in Pellucidar.

 Pellucidar appears in the final episode of Tarzan and Jane along with King Kong.